Leeds Bradford Airport Taxis and Transfers

 The Airport – Leeds Bradford

-The airport is situated less than 10 miles from both Bradford and Leeds and offers great connections to local attractions and amenities.
+The airport is situated less than 10 miles from both Bradford and Leeds.
+This means it offers great connections to local attractions and amenities.
 It’s served by more than 10 airlines covering over 70 direct routes across the world.

 Sightseeing near Leeds Bradford Airport